 We’ll restate what we said in the last WAC oriented article: these overtures make a lot of sense for the WAC.
 They need current football schools to build up the brand and sell to potential TV partners, regardless if it is at the FBS or FCS level.

-However, for the majority of Southland schools – specifically Lamar, Sam Sam Houston State, and Stephen F. Austin as mentioned in the recent reports – would make no sense.
+However, for the majority of Southland schools – specifically Lamar, Sam Sam Houston State, and Stephen F. Austin as mentioned in the recent reports – the move would make no sense on paper.
 Travel would increase while revenue would likely not rise high enough to offset those increases in travel expenses and this analysis is based on ONE FEWER road game if they leave.

 None of this is to say that schools always act rationally.
-The schools may be privy to certain information that the general public is unaware of such as dissatisfaction with the current situation.
-Or they may have some future sponsors willing to back the move with additional donations five or ten years down the road.
+The schools may be privy to certain information that the general public is unaware of such as dissatisfaction with the current situation, or may not enjoy the company of fellow conference members, or they may have some future sponsors willing to back the move with additional donations five or ten years down the road.

 Like we said before, we look forward to seeing how the WAC football membership develops and we’ll be here to provide some analysis on it (and a lot of speculation too).

 Photo courtesy of Sam Houston State University